 Stax Diner goes for a worn-diner look, with short stools and tables, wooden flooring and panelling, and an assortment of random ornaments and decorations.
 It has a pretty cool vibe to it, though it can make for quite awkward sitting if you have a lot of baggage with you, and everyone who knows me, knows that excess baggage is very much a part of me.
 (No I don’t mean my stomach, I mean my gym bag.
 Get out of here).
 It is quite a small venue so I’d advise that you avoid visiting as a large group.
 There were only nine of us during my birthday outing, but it felt as though we had taken up most of the diner – especially since we were sat by the door and thus in the field of vision of the large queue of customers waiting to come in.
 As someone who chews about 30-40 times and hence eats pretty slowly, you can imagine that the last 15 minutes of my meal was spent avoiding the anger in the eyes of the queue outside.
 I was certain that if my burger didn’t kill me, the people outside certainly would.

-Stax diner is located a quick ten-minute walk from either Oxford Circus or Piccadilly Circus stations, and public transport is certainly advised given the relative non-existence of parking spaces in the nearby area.
+Stax diner is located a quick ten-minute walk from either Oxford Circus or Piccadilly Circus stations, and public transport is advised.

 Stax.
-An establishment that consistently delivers on its promise of exceptional diner food from the American south, time and time again.
-Putting the cramped living conditions aside, Stax offers a brilliant diner experience, with beef burgers of a formidable quality, friendly service, and a laid-back, upbeat atmosphere, all of which are just what you’d need after a hard day at the office, or a relaxing catch-up at the weekend.
-With such a rapid expansion of London’s halal gourmet burger scene in recent months, both veteran and rookie establishments must differentiate themselves from the vast sea of competition, a task that is without a doubt, extremely difficult to do.
-And yet, Stax manages to do just that.
+An establishment that has consistently delivered on its promise of exceptional diner food from the American south, time and time again.
+Putting the cramped living conditions aside, Stax offers a brilliant diner experience, with great beef burgers, friendly service, and a laid-back, upbeat atmosphere, all of which are just what you’d need after a hard day at the office, or a relaxing catch-up at the weekend.

 Originally published: 16/09/14